Winnable and under-discussed justice reform ideas for 2016

-With the 2015 legislative sessions about to start, it’s time to unveil our second annual list of under-discussed but winnable criminal justice reforms.
+With the 2016 legislative sessions about to start, it’s time to unveil our third annual list of under-discussed but winnable criminal justice reforms.

 - Ending prison gerrymandering

-- Lowering the cost of a call home from prison or jail
+- Lowering the cost of calls home from prison or jail

 - Repealing or reforming ineffective and harmful sentencing enhancement zones